 What can you afford with a 60k salary?

 A 60k salary can get you an apartment, an affordable car, or an inexpensive house.
 If you start budgeting early, it becomes easier to save enough money for a big purchase without getting into debt.
-In case you decide to apply for a loan, making monthly payments shouldn’t be a problem when you have a good budget.
+In case you decide to apply for a loan, making monthly payments shouldn’t be a problem with a good budget at hand.

 How much house can you afford making 60k a year?